jedi661/UoFiddler/README.md

 - Added a Delete button to the LoadProfile that deletes the selected entries.
 - Added "Find Empty IDs" functionality to AnimationEdit.
 - AnimationEdit added a feature to display only animations with specific IDs in the context menu.
+- The middle mouse button has been assigned the function of copying the settings in the tiledata.
+This function is only active when a setting has been selected.

 Version : 4.11.16
 - Design and graphics adjusted for the methods.